JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 ### Language and regional qualifiers

 You can combine language and region qualifiers:

 * The language is defined by a two-letter (ISO 639-1) or a three-letter (ISO 639-2) [language code](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 * You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) regional code to your language code.
-    The regional code must have a lowercase `r` prefix, for example: `drawable-spa-rMX`
+    The regional code must have a lowercase `r` prefix, for example: `drawable-spa-rMX`.

 The language and regional codes are case-sensitive.
+Learn more about working with region-specific formats in [Localization](compose-regional-format.md).

 ### Theme qualifier